GAR-Project/project/README.md

 We have already talked about how to set up our scenario but we haven't got into breaking things (i.e the fun stuff :smiling_imp:).
 Our goal is to simulate a **DoS** (**D**enial **o**f **Service**) attack.
 Note that we usually refer to this kind of threats as **DDoS** attacks where the first **D** stands for **D**istributed.
 This second "name" implies that we have multiple machines trying to flood our own.
 We are going to launch the needed amounts of traffic from a single host so we would be making a mistake if we were talking about a distributed attack.
 All in all this is just a minor nitpick, the concept behind both attacks is exactly the same.

 We need to flood the network with traffic, great but...
 How should we do it?
 We already introduced the tool we are going to be using: **hping3**.
-This program was born as a TCP/IP packet assembler and analyser capable of generating ICMP traffic.
+This program was born as a TCP/IP packet assembler and analyzer capable of generating ICMP traffic.
 Its biggest asset is being able to generate these ICMP messages as fast as the machine running it can: just what we need :japanese_goblin:.

 The main objective is being able to classify the traffic in the network as a normal or an abnormal situation with the help of AI algorithms.
 For these algorithms to be effective we need some training samples so that they can "learn" how to regard and classify said traffic.
 That's why we need a second tool capable of generating "normal" ICMP traffic so that we have something to compare against.
 Good ol' **ping** is our pal here.